kevfo/TeamAthena2022/README.md

 # Team Athena's GitHub Repository

-*If you don't already have Git installed on your machine, you can install it here: [https://git-scm.com/](https://git-scm.com/)*
+*PS: If you don't already have Git installed on your machine, you can install it here: [https://git-scm.com/](https://git-scm.com/)*

 First and foremost, welcome to team Athena's private GitHub repository for this year's Biohackathon event (supported by the [National Kidney Foundation](https://nkfs.org/)